"Mortal terror reigned

 - Names to Run Away From Really Fast: Hutter tells his wife that he is heading to "the country of thieves and ghosts" - and he seems awfully excited about it too!

-- Never Work with Children or Animals: One scene has Orlock loading up a horse-drawn cart with coffins and then he gets inside one at the top of the coffin stack.
-Watch as the lid of the coffin moves up to Orlock's coffin (via stop-motion photography) - the horses change position a couple of times.
+- Never Work with Children or Animals: One scene has Orlok loading up a horse-drawn cart with coffins and then he gets inside one at the top of the coffin stack.
+Watch as the lid of the coffin moves up to Orlok's coffin (via stop-motion photography) - the horses change position a couple of times.
 It doesn't qualify as a Special Effects Failure given the film was made in the early days of cinema.

 - Only the Pure of Heart: Only an innocent young woman's willing sacrifice of her blood to distract the vampire from the coming dawn can destroy him.